Netflix/pollyjs/docs/quick-start.md

     const { server } = polly;

     /*
-      Using the client side server, we can intercept when a request url matches `/api/v1/login` and respond with the necessary status code and body to emulate a failed sign in attempt.
+      Using the client-side server, we can intercept when a request url matches `/api/v1/login` and respond with the necessary status code and body to emulate a failed sign in attempt.
     */